-1 - the participants throughout the project by: respect for participants and study communities the participants throughout the project by: Accepting voluntary withdrawal at any point, even without explanation.
+respect for participants and study

+the participants throughout the project by:

+- Accepting voluntary withdrawal at any point, even without explanation.
 In some instances this may also require the withdrawal of a participant's data from the study.
-When children are involved, researchers need to be particularly sensitive to any indication that the child no longer wishes to participate (for example, changes in behaviour or non-verbal communication), and then respond appropriately by withdrawing the child.
-Ensuring that confidential information is adequately protected (for example, by keeping electronic data password-protected, keeping paper data securely locked away in an office (rather than at home) and avoiding the direct linkage of identifiers with data (for example, name, ID or student number).
+When children are involved, researchers need to be particularly sensitive to any indication that the child no longer wishes to participate (for example, changes in behaviour or non-verbal communication), and then respond appropriately by withdrawing the child. - Ensuring that confidential information is adequately protected (for example, by keeping electronic data password-protected, keeping paper data securely locked away in an office (rather than at home) and avoiding the direct linkage of identifiers with data (for example, name, ID or student number).
 This can be done by using study-specific codes.
-If necessary, identifying information linked to the codes can be kept separately.
-Maintaining confidentiality of information.
-This may be challenging in qualitative research that makes use of focus groups, but should be carefully considered during the research development phase.
-Keeping the identity of communities confidential to avoid the risk of stigmatisation.
-For example, a study investigating the social contributors of Foetal Alcohol Syndrome in a not identify a specific community but community in the Western Cape should not identify a specific community but rather broadly refer to a community in the Western Cape. rather broadly refer to a community in
+If necessary, identifying information linked to the codes can be kept separately. - Maintaining confidentiality of information.
+This may be challenging in qualitative research that makes use of focus groups, but should be carefully considered during the research development phase. - Keeping the identity of communities confidential to avoid the risk of stigmatisation.
+For example, a study investigating the social contributors of Foetal Alcohol Syndrome in a

+community in the Western Cape should

+not identify a specific community but

+rather broadly refer to a community in

+the Western Cape.